 In middleware projects, we come across messages/files that need to be transmitted between computers having different operating systems (Windows, UNIX, or Mac).
-All operating systems expect the end-of-line in different ways.
-Windows expect Carriage Return and Line Feed (CRLF), UNIX expect Line Feed (LF), and Mac expect Carriage Return (CR).
+All operating systems expect end-of-line in different ways.
+Windows expect Carriage Return and Line Feed (CRLF), UNIX expects Line Feed (LF), and Mac expects Carriage Return (CR).

 Here are a few steps to develop a common utility that can handle any type of file and carry out the end-of-line conversion.
 This utility is generic and can be used without doing any content conversion.

 Step 1: There is no need to define objects in the Enterprise Services Repository (ESR).
 You can directly create an Integrated Configuration (ICO) in the Integration directory.
 Create ICO and give a generic (dummy) name to “Interface” and “Namespace.”
 The interface and the Namespace do not need to be defined in the ESR.